LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

-# M.A.U.S.
-NPC Combat — Design Notes & Handoff
+# M.A.U.S. — Design Notes & Handoff

-Working notes for the nicemice Starbound mod: NPCs that can use wands, staves, and whips (features vanilla lacks), plus weapon-aware behavior dispatch across guard, crew, and quartermaster paths.
+Working notes for the nicemice Starbound mod.
+Started as NPC combat — wands, staves and whips, plus weapon-aware behavior dispatch across guard, crew and quartermaster paths — and has since grown to cover avoidance zones, ship pets, a config-driven spawner, and wired objects.
+The Traps section applies mod-wide, not just to NPCs.

 Written to be picked up cold.
 Read "Traps" before changing anything.

+**Where things stand:** everything in sections 1-6 is built, tested and shipped.
+Section 7 (ship pets) is the live work and none of it has been run.
+Section 3 (Traps) is the most valuable part of this document — every entry cost a debugging cycle to find and none of it is inferable from reading the code.

 ---